Hestercombe House: Gardens

 The "Great Plat" combined the patterned features of a parterre with the hardy herbaceous planting espoused by Miss Jekyll.
 Lutyens also designed the orangery about 50 m east of the main house between 1904 and 1909, which is now Grade I listed, as are the garden walls, paving and steps on the south front of the house.
 On either side of the Great Plat are raised terraces with brick water channels.
 In his 2018 BBC series Paradise Gardens, Monty Don suggested that the garden had many features of the traditional Islamic Paradise Garden.

-The eastern area is laid out as a Dutch garden laid out with perennial plants such as Large white flowering Yucca gloriosa as groups used vertical elements alternate with purple colored flowering dwarf Lavender (Lavandula), catmint (Nepeta) or silvery colored Zieste (Stachys), Cotton lavender (Santolina), China Rose (Rosa chinensis) or Fuchsia (Fuchsia magellanica).
+The eastern area is laid out as a Dutch garden with perennial plants such as Large white flowering Yucca gloriosa as groups used vertical elements alternate with purple colored flowering dwarf Lavender (Lavandula), catmint (Nepeta) or silvery colored Zieste (Stachys), Cotton lavender (Santolina), China Rose (Rosa chinensis) or Fuchsia (Fuchsia magellanica).

 Since October 2003, the landscape and gardens, extending to over 100 acre, have been managed by the Hestercombe Gardens Trust, a registered charity set up to restore and preserve the site with a Heritage Lottery Fund grant of £3.7M.
 The gardens featured on BBC TV's Gardens Through Time series, and cover more than 40 acre, with three different styles of garden ranging from woodland walks to lakes and ponds to formal gardens.
 The Georgian landscape, Victorian shrubbery and terrace and the formal Edwardian gardens combine to create biodiversity and interest for visitors.

 The site is used by lesser horseshoe bats (Rhinolophus hipposideros) as both a breeding and wintering roost site.
 Numbers of lesser horseshoes at this site are only exceeded by one other site in southwest England.
 The bats use roofspaces in a former stable block as a maternity site.
 It has been designated as a Special Area of Conservation (SAC).